LytixDev/slash/docs/syntax.md

 # unfinished: Mathematical Evaluation
 Where SLASH shines (hopefully).
-I want doing simple arithmetic and more "complex" math to feel super comfy and be really easy to do.
+I want doing more "complex" math to feel super comfy and be really easy to do.
 I often open a python repl just to do basic maths.
 I want to be able to do math directly in the shell. so far I think syntax should be:
 ```
 (( math_expressions ))